dortania/OpenCore-Install-Guide/AMD-config.md

    * `E7030000` - SIP completely disabled.

 * **nvda\_drv**: &lt;&gt;
    * For enabling Nvidia WebDrivers, set to 31 if running a [Maxwell or Pascal GPU](https://github.com/khronokernel/Catalina-GPU-Buyers-Guide/blob/master/README.md#Unsupported-nVidia-GPUs).
-This is the same as setting nvda\_drv=1 but instead we translate it from [text to hex](https://www.browserling.com/tools/hex-to-text)
+This is the same as setting nvda\_drv=1 but instead we translate it from [text to hex](https://www.browserling.com/tools/hex-to-text).
+AMD and Intel users should leave this area blank.
 * **prev-lang:kbd**: &lt;&gt;
    * Needed for non-latin keyboards in the format of `lang-COUNTRY:keyboard`, recommeneded to keep blank though you can specify it:
    * Russian: `eu-RU:252`